funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Custom-UI.md

 ```
 #### Description
 [](description-start)
 Create a virtualized list frame.
+Virtual lists greatly improve the performance of long lists by only creating UI elements when the user scrolls.
+Elements outside of the scroll view won't be created or updated, saving on performance.
+See [Using Virtual Lists](https://funovus.notion.site/Using-Virtual-Lists-5e200de95f584e728b7019c1b271c8f2) for more information.
 [](description-end)

 #### Parameters